 Red Lodge Clay Center Long-Term Resident 2007-08

-An Associate Professor of Art, Holder teaches ceramics, sculpture, and art history at the University of the Ozarks, in Clarksville, AR.
-She is the recipient of numerous awards and grants, including the Arkansas Arts Council 2015 Individual Artist Fellowship Grant for Sculpture and Installation, the Bagwell Outstanding Faculty Award in 2016, the Grand Prize at the 59th Delta Exhibition at the Arkansas Arts Center in 2017, and the Grand Prize at the 4×4 2018 Midwest Invitational Exhibition at the Springfield Art Museum.
-In 2019, she was awarded grants from the Lighton International Artist Exchange Program and the Arkansas Arts Council Sally A. Williams Fund for artist residencies in Rome, Italy and Skaelskor, Denmark.
+Holder lives in Indianapolis, IN and is an Associate Professor of Studio Art at IUPUI’s Herron School of Art + Design.
+Holder teaches in the Ceramics area and currently serves as the Graduate Director of the MFA in Visual Arts.
+She is the recipient of numerous awards and grants, including the Arkansas Arts Council 2015 Individual Artist Fellowship Grant for Sculpture and Installation, the Bagwell Outstanding Faculty Award in 2016 (University of the Ozarks), the Grand Prize at the 59th Delta Exhibition at the Arkansas Museum of Fine Arts in 2017, and the Grand Prize at the 4×4 2018 Midwest Invitational Exhibition at the Springfield Art Museum.
+In 2019, she was awarded grants from the Lighton International Artist Exchange Program and the Arkansas Arts Council Sally A. Williams Fund.
+She has attended residencies at Red Lodge Clay Center, the Hambidge Center, Pentaculam at Arrowmont School of Arts and Crafts, CRETA Rome, and Guldagergaard International Ceramics Research Center.

-She has shown her work in galleries and museums throughout the country, including the National Museum for Women in the Arts (Washington, DC); Disjecta Contemporary Art Center (Portland, OR); the Zuckerman Museum of Art (Kennesaw, GA); the Zanesville Museum of Art (Zanesville, OH); and the Historic Arkansas Museum (Little Rock, AR).
+She has shown her work in galleries and museums internationally, including the National Museum for Women in the Arts (Washington, DC); Disjecta Contemporary Art Center (Portland, OR); the Zuckerman Museum of Art (Kennesaw, GA); the Zanesville Museum of Art (Zanesville, OH); and the Apple House Gallery at Guldagergaard (Skælskør, Denmark).
 Her work is included in the collections of the Historic Arkansas Museum and Brightwater: A Center for the Study of Food.
 From 2013-2017, Holder served as the Coordinator of Projects Space, a performative and installation-based exhibition of experimental ceramics at the annual National Council on Education for the Ceramics Arts (NCECA) conference.
-As active member of the feminist art collective Culture Shock since its inception in 2013, Holder regularly works with the group to organize and participate in panels, lectures, and exhibitions.
 She earned an MFA in Ceramics from the Rhode Island School of Design and a BFA in Ceramics from the University of Georgia.

 Through sculpture, installation, and photography, I react to the ways local populations alter, cultivate, and mythologize the landscape around them.
 Over the past decade, I have developed three distinct bodies of work that examine landscape as a space that is simultaneously terrestrial and symbolic: a series of perfect porcelain lawns; an exploration of the imagined fall of monuments; and an investigation of ecological apocalypse.